Rodney Alcala: Arrest, trials and conviction

 For the third trial, Alcala elected to act as his own attorney.
 He took the stand in his own defense, and for five hours played the roles of both interrogator and witness, asking himself questions and addressing himself as "Mr. Alcala" in a deeper-than-normal voice, followed by answering them.
 During this self-questioning and answering session, he told jurors, often in a rambling monotone, that he was at Knott's Berry Farm applying for a job as a photographer at the time Samsoe was kidnapped.
 He showed the jury a portion of his 1978 appearance on The Dating Game in an attempt to prove that the earrings found in his Seattle locker were his, not Samsoe's.
 Jed Mills, the actor who competed against Alcala on the show, told a reporter that earrings were not yet a socially acceptable accoutrement for men in 1978.
 "I had never seen a man with an earring in his ear," he said.
 "I would have noticed them on him."

 Alcala made no significant attempt to dispute the four added charges, other than to assert that he could not remember killing any of the women.
 As part of his closing argument, he played the Arlo Guthrie song "Alice's Restaurant", in which the protagonist tells a psychiatrist that he wants to "kill".
 After less than two days, the jury convicted him on all five counts of first-degree murder.
 A surprise witness during the penalty phase of the trial was Shapiro.
 Richard Rappaport, a psychiatrist paid by Alcala and the only defense witness, testified that borderline personality disorder could explain Alcala's claims that he had no memory of committing the murders.
 The prosecutor argued that Alcala was a "sexual predator" who "knew what he was doing was wrong and didn't care".
 In March 2010, Alcala was sentenced to death for a third time.

 After his 2010 conviction, New York authorities announced that they would no longer pursue Alcala because of his status as a convict awaiting execution.
 Nevertheless, in January 2011, a Manhattan grand jury indicted him for the murders of Crilley and Hover in 1971 and 1977.
 In June 2012, he was extradited to New York, where he initially entered not guilty pleas on both counts.
 In December 2012, he changed both pleas to guilty, citing a desire to return to California to pursue appeals of his death penalty conviction.
 On January 7, 2013, a Manhattan judge sentenced Alcala to an additional 25 years to life.
-The death penalty has not been an option in New York State since 2007.